gavinchou/gavinchou.github.io/_posts/2019-05-01-memory-ordering.md

 }
 ```

-It seems that works fine, but there is ABS problem:
+It seems that works fine, but there is ABA problem:

 ```